tekhnus/misc/funny/zlisp/README.md

   types.h           type definitions
   datum.c           manipulating data
   reading.c         parsing data
-  compiling.c       a bytecode compiler (implementation-agnostic) running.c         a generic interpreter builder/            a tool for compiling and linking programs (implementation-agnostic) host-ffi/           an implementation supporting dlopen() and FFI function calls host-python/        an implementation supporting Python evaluation module/             lisp modules tools/ makeheaders.c     copied from the Fossil project; used to generate .h-files from .c-files
+  compiling.c       an extensible compiler (host-agnostic) running.c         a generic interpreter extending.c       tools for writing compiler extensions in lisp builder/            a CLI and a library for compiling and linking (host-agnostic) host-ffi/           an interpreter supporting dlopen() and FFI function calls host-python/        an interpreter supporting Python evaluation module/             lisp modules tools/ makeheaders.c     copied from the Fossil project; used to generate .h-files from .c-files